 What are bots?

 Bots are automated scripts acting as users.
-In order to maintain a legitimate presence and unique IP-address, bot activity comes from devices infected with malware viruses.
-The infection comes from sneaking malicious software to devices by deception and obfuscation under cover of legitimate software applications.
-In the meantime, users are blissfully unaware of what is going.
+In order to maintain a legitimate presence and unique IP address, bot activity comes from devices infected with malware viruses.
+The infection comes from sneaking malicious software into devices by deception and obfuscation under the guise of legitimate software applications.
+In the meantime, users are blissfully unaware of what is going on.

 Automatic click fraud can be further specified with the following subcategories:

-The following list of techniques can be useful in identifying and fighting against click fraud.
+The following list of techniques can be helpful in identifying and fighting against click fraud.

 Ad Verification is one of the primary tools in keeping ad fraud (click fraud in particular) out of the gate.
 In a way, it is something of a double fail-safe tool.
 Basically, it helps to identify cracks in your anti-ad fraud armor.

 Ad verification vendors provide performance insights with a variety of metrics, such as viewability and invalid traffic.
 (The nature of the metrics depends on the specification of the particular campaign.)